kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 NLB resource attributes can be controlled via the following annotations:

 - <a name="proxy-protocol-v2">service.beta.kubernetes.io/aws-load-balancer-proxy-protocol</a> specifies whether to enable proxy protocol v2 on the target group.
-Set to '*' to enable proxy protocol v2.
 This annotation takes precedence over the annotation `service.beta.kubernetes.io/aws-load-balancer-target-group-attributes` for proxy protocol v2 configuration.

-    !!!note ""
-        The only valid value for this annotation is `*`.
+If you specify `*`, proxy protocol v2 is enabled for all ports.
+If you specify a list of one or more ports, proxy protocol v2 is enabled only for those ports.

+    !!!example
+        - enable proxy protocol for all ports
+        ```
+        service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: *
+        ```
+        - enable proxy protocol for ports 80 and 443
+        ```
+        service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: 80, 443
+        ```

 - <a name="target-group-attributes">`service.beta.kubernetes.io/aws-load-balancer-target-group-attributes`</a> specifies the
 [Target Group Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-group-attributes) to be configured.